gkalocsai/metatrans/README.md

       "Lucy";
     }
 The three dots note that this whole rule must be applied to the repeating elements.
-So if s2t founds `"Hi Peter!Hi Lucy!"` in the source then the result will be `"HelloHello"`.
+So if MetaTrans founds `"Hi Peter!Hi Lucy!"` in the source then the result will be `"HelloHello"`.

 **Character sequence descriptor:**

 In most of the cases, a character sequence descriptor is a simple string.
-In the string instead of any character you can define a non-empty character set, which means s2t applies that rule on multiple strings.
+In the string instead of any character you can define a non-empty character set, which means MetaTrans applies that rule on multiple strings.
 Character set definitions:

      "(c h a r a c t e r s S e p a r a t e d b y S p a c e s)ello"